andresg747/cookunity-pokemon/Readme.md

 1. Clone the repository
 2. Navigate to the `app` folder
 3. Run the command `rush install && rush build`

+> Note: For simplicity, the .env.* files are included in the repository.
+In a production environment, these files should be kept secret.

 #### Troubleshooting